Alaska Nanooks: Ice hockey

 Intercollegiate men's ice hockey began in the 1925–26 season.
 The team had competed as an independent team in Division I through the 1960s and Division II through the 1970s.
 The Nanooks returned to the Division I level in the 1985–86 season and joined the Great West Hockey Conference (GWHC).
 The team won the 1987–88 GWHC regular season and 1988 playoff championship.
-The team has also been a member of both the Central Collegiate Hockey Association (CCHA) from 1995 to until its dissolution in 2013, where the Nanooks appeared in their first ever NCAA Division I Men's Ice Hockey Tournament in 2010 before falling 3–1 to Boston College., as well as the Western Collegiate Hockey Association (WCHA) from 2013 until its dissolution in 2021.
+The team has also been a member of both the Central Collegiate Hockey Association from 1995 to until its dissolution in 2013, where the Nanooks appeared in their first ever NCAA Division I Men's Ice Hockey Tournament in 2010 before falling 3–1 to Boston College., as well as the Western Collegiate Hockey Association from 2013 until its dissolution in 2021.
 Currently, the team plays as an independent.